turbot/guardrails-samples/control_objectives/aws_rds_encryption_at_rest/README.md

 # AWS RDS Encryption at rest

-Provides a Terraform configuration for creating a smart folder and creating a policy to set an RDS instances as not approved if the encrpytion at rest does not meet minimum requirements.
+Provides a Terraform configuration for creating a smart folder and creating a policy to set an RDS instances as not approved if the encryption at rest does not meet minimum requirements.

 ## Pre-requisites